vinoroy/machineAdventures/docs/index.rst

 at McGill University.
 After working for 5 years,  I went back to school to do a second master’s in technology and project management from Portland State University.
 Furthermore, I have undertaken courses in computer science with the University of Rimouski and a graduate certificate in computing with the Oregon Institute of Technology.
-I am currently following certificat in Data Science and Machine Learning at McGill University.
+I am currently following a certificat in Data Science and Machine Learning at McGill University.

 Ever since I was a teenager I have been fascinated with computers.
 This started the day my father came home with a TI-994A.
 Since only a handful of games were available at the time, programming quickly became a past time.
 In the early